ilbsm/CASP15_knotted_artifacts/README.md

 ## Content of `pipeline_lassos_interlaces/`

 Pre-processing of 3D models:\
-`clear-casp-headers.awk` -- remove CASP-specific headers.
+`clean-casp-headers.awk` -- remove CASP-specific headers.

 Identification and classification of entanglements of structural elements of 3D RNA models:\
 `R*/*_report.csv` -- entanglement identification and classification results obtained using RNAspider.\